Apply Now

 This video from SWY29 is a great look at SWY through the eyes of a participant!

-When participants first arrive in Japan, there will be approximately one week of “onshore training” in Tokyo where participants will meet each other, begin course discussions and make some official visits to institutions related to their topics of interest.
+When participants first arrive in Japan, there will be approximately five days of “onshore training” in Tokyo where participants will meet each other, begin course discussions and make some official visits to institutions related to their topics of interest.
 For limited participants, there will likely also be a courtesy call with the Prime Minister and Crown Prince of Japan.

 Once getting onboard the Ship, there is lots for participants to do!
 This changes every year, but there is usually: